 - Loss of meaning and purpose in life

 The 3 main reasons that prevent you from meeting your emotional needs

-So, just before you do an audit on your emotional needs, let’s just look at the three main reasons emotional needs might be going unmet in your life…
+Just before we show you the audit you can use to assess your emotional needs, let’s look at the three main reasons emotional needs might be going unmet in your van life…

 #1: You are living and/or working in a toxic environment